crusyn/eth-explore/README.md

-If you are mining on your own the etherscan API doesn't show blockrewards and gasFees that accrue to your account.
+If you are mining on your own the etherscan API doesn't show blockrewards and gasFees that accrue to your account. (maybe, need to verify this)

+TODO:
+not optimized for mobile, could be more reactive

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).